jrochkind/attr_json/README.md

   and are willing to trade the powerful complex querying support normalized rdbms schema gives you.

-* Single-Table Inheritance, and sub-classes have some or even many non-shared data fields.
+* Single-Table Inheritance, with sub-classes that have non-shared data fields.
 You rather not make all those columns, some of which will then also appear to inapplicable sub-classes.